 - Prepare the pie crust (do not bake).

 - Saute the bacon in a skillet over medium heat until crisp.
 Remove bacon and drain on a paper towel.
-Add onion and asparagus tips to the skillet with the bacon fat and saute until tender, approximately 5 minutes.
+Add onion to the skillet with the bacon fat and saute until tender, approximately 5 minutes.
 Remove and set aside.
-Add the spinach and cook until the spinach shrinks.
-Remove from pan and squeeze all excess water from the spinach.
+Add the spinach and cook until the spinach wilts.

 - Sprinkle bacon onto the bottom of the pie crust.
+Spread spinach and onion mixture on top.
 Pour egg mixture into the prepared crust.

-- Bake in the preheated oven for 50 to 55 minutes or until filling has set and the tart is lightly browned on top.
-Remove from the oven and let cool for 5 minutes.
+- Bake in the preheated oven for 50 to 55 minutes or until filling has set and the tart is lightly browned on top sprinkling the asparagus tips over the top when the quiche is about two-thirds done.
+Remove from the oven and let cool for at least 15 minutes.
 Serve warm or at room temperature.

 I sprinkled parmesan cheese on top before baking (because who doesn’t like a little parmesan cheese on their savory pie?).
 I found that I needed to bake this longer than what the directions called for (40 to 45 minutes).
 I didn’t think the pie needed a tomato and basil garnish.
 Sis said it reminded her of ketchup.
 You’re fine to skip the garnish.
 There’s enough flavor packed into the pie where it can stand alone.